Advice for businesses

 We have written to all taxi and private hire drivers about changes to operations during this time.
 You can read the email and download the declaration form on the Information for current licence holders.

-The Canine and Feline Sector Group, working with DEFRA, has practical advice for pet businesses, including breeders, rescue and rehoming centres, groomers and dog walkers etc. There is also advice for pet owners who are self-isolating or vulnerable.
+As of 4 July, The Canine and Feline Sector Group working with DEFRA, has updated its advice for pet businesses, including breeders, rescue and rehoming centres, groomers and dog walkers etc.

 On 13 May the Government published a statement about construction site working hours to enable safe working with social distancing.

 Local planning authorities are expected to approve requests to extend construction working hours temporarily until 9pm, Monday to Saturday, unless there are compelling reasons against this.

 We will work with developers to make this change by considering Non-Material Amendment applications for most proposed changes to working hours that fall within the statement's guidelines.